Solved | Windows 10 File Copy/Transfer Very Slow (8 Methods)

 ⛔ Slow file copy between an internal drive and an external drive;

 What's confusing is that nothing seems wrong with the computer, any other operation could be done just fine.
 So what is the culprit that slows down the file copy?
 The most common causes include disk fragmentation, file system errors, outdated drivers, antivirus settings, and some other Windows features.

-If you need to transfer files frequently yet find the slow copy speed in Windows 10 frustrating, please try following methods one by one for troubleshooting.
-Alternatively, you can use a free transfer tool to copy a batch of files at once with fast speed, or even with automatic schedule.
+If you need to transfer files frequently yet find the slow copy speed in Windows 10 frustrating, please try the following methods one by one for troubleshooting.
+Alternatively, you can use a free transfer tool to copy a batch of files at once with fast speed, or even with the automatic schedule.

-Easiest answer: effective file copy software
+Easy answer: effective file copy software

-Quickly and automatically copy files or even entire disks to local folder, external drive, network, cloud, etc. More »
+Quickly and automatically copy files or even entire disks to the local folder, external drive, network, cloud, etc. More »

 How to Fix Slow File Transfer in Windows 10?